DanMS98/multimodal_pipeline/README.md

 ### Example: STGCNN

-you can use `convert_to_stgcnn.py` file to convert the detected JSON to the input format of the model used in this project: https://github.com/abduallahmohamed/Social-STGCNN <br>
+You can use `convert_to_stgcnn.py` file to convert the detected JSON to the input format of the model used in this project: https://github.com/abduallahmohamed/Social-STGCNN <br>
 You may also modify the script to adapt to other models.